How to Create Engaging and Original Content

 Just as crucial as the words you employ are your content’s shape and organization.
 Headings, bullet points, short paragraphs, and intentional white space—structural components—improve readability.
 A well-organized work of knowledge leads readers logically and practically through the material.

-Utilizing succinct, unambiguous language and, where appropriate, splitting material into list forms or using a table will greatly enhance the reading experience.
+Utilizing succinct, unambiguous language and, where appropriate, splitting material into list form or using a table will greatly enhance the reading experience.
 For instance, a table may help readers to grasp and evaluate facts by clearly and succinctly presenting difficult material.

 This case study illustrates the effective use of specific structural components: